-You ask, "How did the Jews know Jesus was presenting Himself as King?"
+You ask, "How did the Jews know the meaning of Jesus' wordless sermon?"

 They knew it because they knew their Bibles.
 As soon as the Jewish pilgrims saw Jesus riding down the Mount of Olives on a donkey's colt, their minds raced to a prophecy they'd heard all their lives.
-It was hope of the Jewish people...
+It was hope of the Jewish people.

 Zechariah 9:9-"Rejoice greatly, O Daughter of Zion!
 Shout, Daughter of Jerusalem!
 See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey."

-That's what Jesus did on Palm Sunday...
+That's what Jesus did on Palm Sunday.

 3. He fulfilled Zechariah 9:9.
-One thousand years before Christ God established a covenant with King David, declaring that a descendant of David's would rule forever.
-But in 586 B.C.
-David's offspring Zedekiah was taken into captivity, and God's people waited and waited.
-Around 500 B.C. the prophet Zechariah gave a message of hope to his hurting people.
+One thousand years earlier God had established a covenant with King David, declaring that a descendant of David would rule forever.
+But in 586 BC David's offspring Zedekiah was taken into captivity, and God's people waited and waited.
+Around 500 BC the prophet Zechariah gave a message of hope to his hurting people.
 "Your King is coming!" he said.
 "He will bring salvation!" he announced.
 "How will we recognize this king?" the people must have wondered.
 And Zechariah gave this response.
 "He will be riding on a donkey, on a colt, the foal of a donkey."